Centre: Centre for Lifelong Learning

 This qualification is intended for candidates who want to:

-Learning will be proportionately structured in Large and small groups.
-There will be emphasis on experiential style of learning.
-Central to counselling skills practice is the idea that to understand the experience of the other one has to first understand ‘the Self’.
-The course is structured so that students learn not only from what is taught, but also by actively engaging in the various exercises including self-exploration.
+Methodology: The course emphasizes an experiential style of learning.
+Central to counselling, skills practice is the idea that to understand the experience of the other one has to first understand 'the Self'.
+The course is structured so that students learn not only from what is taught, but also by actively engaging in the various exercices including self-emploration.
 Much of the learning will be in small groups and there will be an emphasis on the learner, where appropriate, sharing, and reflecting on their own experiences.
 Since certificate in counselling skills programme is a value addition programme for the adult learners - as part of the learning students are expected to apply, integrate the learning to their existing place of work as helpers which during which they will be mentored and or supervised.

 Distribution of Credit Hours: